kenho811/api_compose/README.rst

 - Leverages networkx to determine the execution order of each API call.

-- Exposes decorator **@FunctionsRegistry** to for users to register user-defined jinja functions.
+- Exposes decorator **@FunctionsRegistry** to for users to register user-defined jinja functions (Globals, Filters and Tests)

 Useful Builtin Jinja Globals